curiousest/curiousest.github.io/_drafts/tabum/measured-purpose.md

 Yeah?
 Let me check it out...
 Oh, purpose popularity...
 It had three people.

+I thought you've done this hundreds of times before.
+There's a void underneath all the other voids.
+It's a bit too much for me right now.
+Please talk to me about anything else.
+I don't want to think about it anymore.

 Ends by seeing the pattern of how people escaped (meeting another person).
 Dude is like, "No one else is like me.
 They won't be able to relate to me."
 That purpose doesn't give me the same divine prophet enlightenment feeling.
 It's more like, friendly neighbour nodding at each other because we're all equals, just chilling, kinda feeling.
 Gross.
 My taste in purpose is much greater than that.
 Refuses the real enlightenment.
 It drops back down to 0.
 Goes to talk to a person like him.
 Jumps up high again.
 "I finally get it."
 But this void is deeper, going this direction will shake me to my core.
 There's a void there.
 Nah, I'm not pulling that scab off.
 Not happening.
 I'm not ready for that level of enlightenment.

 Well, you know what to do when you're ready.
 We're not in a rush.
 You don't have any existential pressures, so let life move at your own pace.
 Find and help someone like you.